protocoolmx/proto-101/DiaDeMuertos/jupyterProject/README.md

 $ jupyter nbextension enable --py --sys-prefix ipyleaflet
 ```

-Sqlalchemy: is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+SQLAlchemy: is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

 ```
 $ pip install sqlalchemy
 ```

-psycopg2: Is the most popular PostgreSQL adapter for the Python programming language.
+Psycopg: Is the most popular PostgreSQL adapter for the Python programming language.

 ```
 $ apt install libpq-dev python-dev